mathias234/CSharp-GameEngine/README.md

-# MonoGameEngine
-Creating a more gameengine(very similar syntax to unity3d) feel when using monogame

-**Future Plans:**

-- Switch from MonoGame to lowerlevel DirectX or OpenGL
+# New Engine(need a name)

+written in C# using OpenTK as OpenGL Wrapper